mvolkmann/blog/src/ocaml.md

 ## References

-While variables are immutable, they can be bound to a reference that is mutable.
+While variables are immutable, they can be bound to a reference holds a mutable value.
 References are created with the `ref` function which must be given an initial value.
 The initial value determines its type.

 The `!` prefix operator dereferences a `ref` to obtain its value.
-The `not` function negates a `bool` value, not the `!` operator.
+It does not negate a `bool` value.
+The `not` function is used for that.

 The `:=` operator assigns a new value to a `ref`.